-Queensland Urban Utilities applies a user-pays tankered waste charging system with fixed and varied (volumetric) fee components.
+Queensland Urban Utilities applies a cost-reflective tankered waste charging system with fixed (per tanker) and variable (volumetric) fee components.

-Charges to be levied for each financial year will be determined by Queensland Urban Utilities and passed by a resolution of the Queensland Urban Utilities' board in the preceding financial year.
+Charges to be levied for each financial year are determined by Queensland Urban Utilities and passed by a resolution of the Queensland Urban Utilities' board in the preceding financial year.